What is a holiday timeline and why should you have one?

-If this timeline is helpful, please print your own copy here, and sign up for the Moving Toward Better community and get your chance to get the Happiest Holidays bundle at a discounted price and have your happiest and most peaceful holiday season ever!
-Remember to live your best life and let the rest go.
+If this timeline is helpful, please print your own copy here, and remember to sign up for the Moving Toward Better community below.
+You will get a free copy of 7 ways to reduce holiday stress and the opportunity to purchase the Happiest Holidays bundle at a deeply discounted price.

 The Happiest Holidays book and Joy Journal can help you have your happiest and most peaceful holiday season ever!
 As always, thanks for being you, have a great day, and this time…Happy Holidays everyone!